fischja/deeprl_trading/README.md

 ## Deep Reinforcement Learning Seminar Project
 The repo contains the code accompanying a masters level seminar project on deep reinforcement learning.
 The objective of our project was to train a reinforcement learning agent based on a deep neural network policy to profitably trade shares of S&P 500 companies in a simplified trading environment.

+#### Running
+Result Calculations
+- Run the `main.py` file.
+It contains 3 sections identifiable by comments (`TRAINING PPO`, `TESTING PPO`, `TESTING BUY AND HOLD`).
+Comment out the sections you to do not want to run and adjust the parameters accordingly.

+Result Visualization
+- Run `training_results.py` to visualize the result files in the `training_results` folder
+- Run `testing_results.py` to visualize the result files in the `testing_results` folder

 #### Modules
 - `account_management.py` - contains the immutable `AccountState` class.
 All instance methods of `AccountState` return a new instance.